NikitaKorablev/NikitaKorablev/README.md

 ## My Projects
  1. My site: https://24sudak24.ru/.
 I became interested in web development, so I decided to write a website for my friends.

  2. Escrow project.
 Together with my team, I have developed an escrow service based on smart contracts that do not need an intermediary compared to centralized competitors.
 This allows you to make secure peer-to-peer purchases with a minimum commission and a maximum level of trust.
 Funds are frozen in the escrow account until the buyer confirms that the goods or service have been received.
 In this project, I was responsible for frontend development.
 You can see the presentation of our project on devpost: https://devpost.com/software/web3-escrow-service.
-And our proj: https://github.com/Atikin-NT/Escrow.
+Now we have closed public access to the repository, but you can look at the application at the link: http://92.255.77.197:3084

  3. Flood forecasting service.
 I made a python program with which, according to satellite images, it is possible to prevent floods and save many buildings from flooding.
 Link to the project: https://github.com/NikitaKorablev/Analysis-of-satellite-images